Loading...

 | Starting price (March 2026) | $19/mo | ~$15/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from ViralOutlier's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from ViralOutlier's website.

 I spent several weeks using ViralOutlier alongside TubeAnalytics on the same channel, deliberately separating the pre-production and post-publish phases to test each tool in its intended context.
 ViralOutlier's pattern database surfaced thumbnail formats I hadn't considered — its niche research is genuinely well-organized by format type and performance tier, and I found three thumbnail styles I hadn't used that the algorithm had recently rewarded in my niche.
 The hard limit became clear the moment a video went live.
 ViralOutlier could tell me a thumbnail style had worked for other channels, but it couldn't tell me whether my US audience retained the video longer than my UK audience, or which geography generated the highest RPM.
 For the finance-adjacent content I was producing, my actual US RPM ran approximately 6× my India RPM — a geographic signal that changed how I structured subsequent videos around monetizable audiences.
 ViralOutlier's research helped me choose better topics and frames before filming.
 TubeAnalytics told me what those choices actually generated in revenue and retention.
 The two tools answer different questions at different stages, and both proved worth their combined $34/month cost.